 The Anatomy Bequest Program receives whole body donations in order to support medical education and research requests from within the state of Minnesota.
 The primary mission of the Anatomy Bequest Program is to support medical education and research requests which come from academic institutions, governmental organizations, non-profit, and for-profit organizations.

 The second category is research.
 The University of Minnesota is a progressive research institution credited with many novel healthcare advances.
-Medical researchers need access to human tissue to better understand disease processes as well as work to identify new treatments and cures.
+Medical researchers need access to human anatomical material to better understand disease processes as well as work to identify new treatments and cures.
 The Twin Cities area is known as a biomedical hub.
-There are many biomedical device companies which are working to better understand and treat a variety of diseases and need access to human tissue in order to inform their work.
+There are many biomedical device companies which are working to better understand and treat a variety of diseases and need access to human anatomical material to inform their work.